 Reason:- To ensure that the external appearance of the development is appropriate to its surroundings in accordance with Policy EQ6 of the High Peak Local Plan 2016 and the National Planning Policy Framework.

 Informative

-1. This is considered to be a sustainable form of development and so complies with the provisions of the NPPF.
+The Council has negotiated a sustainable form of development which complies with the provisions of paragraphs 186-187 of the NPPF.